Domain Transformer: Predicting Samples of Unseen, Future Domains: Evaluation

-\emph{Setup:} We trained on PyTorch 1.6.0, Python 3.8 on an Ubuntu machine with an NVIDIA RTX 2080 TI GPU.
-For training, we modified code from an ICML paper \cite{wang20con} comparing the same methods excluding CIDA, since it behaved worse or comparable to the PCIDA variant in \cite{wang20con}.
-SGD with momentum 0.9 with batchsize 128 served for training the classifier.
-We decayed the initial learning rate of 0.1 by 0.1 at epochs 40 and 60 of the 80 epochs.
-We used weight decay with parameter 0.0005.
-To train the Cycle-GAN we followed standard practices\cite{zhu17}, i.e. we used $\lambda=10$ and the Adam Optimizer for 150 epochs, decaying the learning rate from epoch 100 onwards.
-Code will be made available.
-We conducted 12 runs and report not the median (50\% quantile) but the quartile (25\% quantile), since we found that the cycle-GAN sometimes does not converge properly.
-Both the median and quartile are robust against outlier.
+\textbf{Setup:} We trained on PyTorch 1.9.0, Python 3.8 on an Ubuntu machine with an NVIDIA RTX 2080 TI GPU.
+For comparison to other methods, we used a classifier trained on source data $D_S$ as a baseline.
+To assess the impact of our modification of a Cycle-GAN, we also use a ``standard'' Cycle-GAN (StaCyc)\footref{foot1}.
+To compare against other methods, we modified code from \cite{wang20con} comparing the same methods excluding CIDA, since it behaved worse or comparable to the PCIDA variant in \cite{wang20con}.
+To train the Cycle-GAN, we followed standard practices\cite{zhu17}, i.e., we assessed $\lambda=\{1,3,10\}$ and found somewhat better results for $\lambda=3$.
+We used the Adam Optimizer decaying the learning rate for the last 1/3 of epochs.
+We conducted 12 runs and reported not the median (50\% quantile) but the quartile (25\% quantile), since we found that the Cycle-GAN sometimes does not converge properly.
+Both the median and quartile are more robust against outliers.